TheoBhang/Alpine-Analyzers/README.md

 [Original Analyzers and responders](https://github.com/TheHive-Project/Cortex-Analyzers)

+## Testing

+All Analyzers and reponders are available to be pulled for testing in dockerhub via my address theobhang/(name of the analyzer | responder)

 ## Why ?

 Alpine is much lighter so all analyzers and all responders take less space.